Dangles91/Godot.Community.ControlBinding/README.md

 * Throwing a `ValidationException` from a formatter

 There also two main ways of subscribing to validation changed events:
-* Subscribe to the `ControlValidationChanged` event on the `ObservableNode` your bindings reside on
+* Subscribe to the `ControlValidationChanged` event on the `BindingContext` your bindings reside on
 * Add a validation handler to the control binding

-You can also use the `HasErrors` property on an `ObservableNode` to notify your UI of errors and review a full list of validation errors using the `GetValidationMessages()` method.
+You can also use the `HasErrors` property on a `BindingContext` to notify your UI of errors and review a full list of validation errors using the `GetValidationMessages()` method.

 <details>